Mission and Vision

 2. Transparency and Integrity

 We reject sensationalism.
-Our commitment is to clarity over clickbait, citing credible research and flagging limitations when necessary.
+Our commitment is to clarity over clickbait, drawing from credible research and openly acknowledging uncertainty or limitations when they exist.

 3. Evidence-Based Inquiry

-We prioritize insights from neuroscience, pharmacology, and psychology to explore the full spectrum of nootropic effects — from modest gains to meaningful breakthroughs.
+Our work prioritizes insights from neuroscience, pharmacology, and psychology to explore the full range of nootropic effects, from modest improvements to meaningful breakthroughs.

 4. Ethical Reflection